Frankly My Dear

 ★★★★☆

 I absolutely loved DirectX+HLSL/Graphics/Compute All-in-One!
 It completely changed my perspective on DirectX.
-At first I wasn't sure about Ray Tracing, but by chapter 3 I was completely hooked.
-The way the author explains GPU Computing is so clear and relatable - it's like they're talking directly to you.
+At first I wasn't sure about GPU Programming, but by chapter 3 I was completely hooked.
+The way the author explains Game Development is so clear and relatable - it's like they're talking directly to you.
 I've already recommended this to all my friends who are interested in Compute Shaders.
-What I appreciated most was how the book made Game Development feel so accessible.
+What I appreciated most was how the book made Optimization feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 You May Also Like